-Adam Caller, founder of leading private tuition provider Tutors International and independent education consultant, has published advice to parents on what to do when plans for their children’s education goes wrong.
+Adam Caller, founder of leading private tuition provider Tutors International and independent education consultant, has published advice to parents on what to do when trying to plan for schooling abroad.

 Adam Caller, founder of leading private tuition provider Tutors International and independent education consultant, has published advice to parents whose arrangements for educating their children at a chosen school abroad don’t go as planned.